9erson/bytebles/courses/First Byte at Python/Lesson 3 - Decisions.md

 > [!info] Inclusive
 > Inclusive refers to the property of encompassing the endpoint values of a given range or category.
 For example, in the code provided, the age ranges are defined as inclusive, meaning that if an age falls on the upper or lower end of a given range, it will be classified as belonging to the corresponding life stage.

-# Summary

-In this lesson, we covered the boolean data type, comparison operators, logical operators, and conditional statements in Python.